 Pathological Demand Avoidance (PDA) was a term first penned in the 1980’s by Professor Elizabeth Newson.
 She began investigating a complex group of children who were similar to each other but confusing to professionals in that they reminded them of children with ‘Autism’ or ‘Aspergers Syndrome,’ yet were not so typical in their presentation.

 However, in studying these individuals she began to notice some similarities that all of the children shared – the central feature being ‘an obsessional avoidance of the ordinary demands of everyday life.’

-PDA is now considered to be part of the ASD family (Autistic Spectrum Disorder) in which a person who suffers with PDA will share the same difficulties as other Autistic disorders, this being the triage of impairments (social interaction, communication and imagination).
+PDA is now considered to be part of the ASD family (Autistic Spectrum Disorder) in which a person with a PDA profile will share the same difficulties as other Autistic profiles, this being the triage of impairments (social interaction, communication and imagination).
 However, a person with PDA may appear very sociable and may adopt coping strategies so that they mask their difficulties in certain environments.
 This can leave parents even more confounded and isolated in their struggle to help their child.

 Some key features of PDA are: